 In “sight,” the lady offers the unicorn a view of himself in a mirror.

 In “sound,” the lady lulls the beast to sleep by playing an organ.
-Note the beautiful details and fold in the carpet and her gown.
+Note the beautiful details captured in the folds of her gown and on the carpet beneath her feet.

 In “smell,” the lady weaves a wreath of flowers while the monkey mimics her.